aeither/PredictMeBro/README.md

   <img src="public/logo.png" alt="PredictMeBro Logo" width="200" height="200">
 </div>

 A decentralized sentiment prediction market platform where users can vote "Yes" or "No" on various predictions and market outcomes.
-Built with Next.js, Socket.IO for real-time updates, and Wagmi for Ethereum wallet integration.
+Built with Vite + React, TanStack Router for routing, and Wagmi for Ethereum wallet integration.

 ## The Problem We Solve